Behind its pretty facade, wedding site The Knot hides a dark side.

 https://www.lioness.co/post/behind-its-pretty-facade-wedding-site-the-knot-hides-a-dark-side

-We would like to thank Amber Scorah (formerly of Lioness ) for providing the platform to chronicle our experience.
-She applied her knowledge and investigative and legal resources to fact-check our allegations and expose the truth.
+We would like to thank Amber Scorah for providing her expertise and a platform to chronicle our experience.
+She applied her knowledge and investigative and legal resources to fact-check our allegations.
 We are grateful for her commitment to helping whistleblowers like us and we hope to use our voice to encourage others to come forward with their own personal accounts.
-Amber has founded new non-profit, "Parallel Story " - A collective helping those who speak out, speak up.
+Amber has founded new non-profit, "Psst.org " - A collective helping those who speak out, speak up.
 Amber helps amplify voices often left unheard in the public conversation, creating real-world and online 'happenings' that turn news events into cultural conversations.

 Link to Essay : https://www.lioness.co/post/behind-its-pretty-facade-wedding-site-the-knot-hides-a-dark-side